input-output-hk/marlowe/marlowe-spec-test/README.md

 ### Get help

-To list all available options, you can invoke the tool with `--help`
+To list all available options, you can invoke the driver with `--help`

 ```bash
 $ marlowe-spec --help